adalundhe/delta-ts/README.md

 #### Linking 🔗

 One of the primary advantages of Delta we first mentioned was <i>composable state</i> by combining stores and atoms.
 One of the important features of Delta's atoms is that, like Jotai, atoms can be derived from any piece of state - including other atoms.
-Unlike Jotai, atoms in Delta allow you to control how they respond to changes in derived state.

 Let's look at the counter app below:

 ```tsx
 import { create, useAtom } from 'delta-state'